 Meals are hearty with lots of choices highlighting many local delicacies.
 Breakfast and lunch are served buffet style while dinner is an elegant five course event that always had a meat, fish or vegetarian option.
 While the food on board was good, our most memorable meals were when we ate ashore in the various towns.

 This Adriatic small ship cruise review was written by an AdventureSmith Explorations crew member.
-Read all AdventureSmith Expert Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-800-728-2875.
+Read all AdventureSmith Expert Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about Greece small ship cruises, all our small ship cruises and wilderness adventures: 1-800-728-2875.